breast cancer: causes, symptoms, and treatment

 Breast cancer is one of the most common diseases among women and can be detected early through regular screening.
 Treatment methods vary depending on the case, but recovery is possible in many situations.

-Prevention starts with a healthy lifestyle and attention to any body changes, with the importance of psychological and social support for the patient.
+Prevention starts with a healthy lifestyle and paying attention to any changes in the body, along with the importance of psychological and social support for the patient.

 you should ask your doctor before taking this medicine